dnltsk/mapbox-filter-timeseries-points/README.md

     ]);
 ```

-:+1: advantage: easy to implement
+* :+1: advantage: easy to implement
-:+1: advantage: validness of obs data, defined by validAt and validFrom
+* :+1: advantage: explicit validness of obs data, defined by validAt and validFrom
-:+1: advantage: would work for mobile stations
+* :+1: advantage: would work for mobile stations
-:-1: disadvantage: data volume (24k features for 10k stations - 24 observations each)
+* :-1: disadvantage: data volume (24k features for 10k stations - 24 observations each)
-:-1: disadvantage: suboptimal performance (two filters for each data point)
+* :-1: disadvantage: suboptimal performance (two filters for each data point)

 ## environment
 * npm v4.0.2, node v7.2.0